S. Korea's 'Garlic Girls' accuse coaches of derailing team

 The five-member women's curling team became an overnight sensation after their improbable silver medal run in February's Winter Olympics in Pyeongchang, South Korea.
 They enthralled a country that barely recognized curling before they made their run and became sought-after spokeswomen in commercials.
 Their nickname is a nod to the famous garlic produced in their hometown in Uiseong, in southern South Korea, where they met and began playing together as teenagers.

-"We can't understand why the head coach had to rip open and check the presents and letters sent to individuals before they reach the athlete," she said.
+"We can't understand why the head coach had to rip open and check the presents and letters sent to individuals before they reached the athlete," she said.

 Kim Kyung-doo and his family had extensive control over the team with his daughter, Kim Min-jung, being the head coach and his son-in-law, Jang Ban-seok, the mixed doubles coach.
 The curlers organized the news conference after the coaching staff publicly denied the accusations.